What Is A Safe Room? How To Build A Safe Room

 What Is A Safe Room?

-People concerned about their personal safety and the safety of their family are wondering what is a safe room and how to build a safe room?
-People want to know how to build a safe room that will not only protect against home intruders, but will also protect against extreme whether events, such as a direct tornado or hurricane strike.
-Safe rooms are becoming more popular to protect lives against home invasions and extreme weather.
+People concerned about their personal safety and the safety of their family are wondering what is a safe room and how to build one that will meet their needs for protection.
+These secure rooms are not only needed to protect against home intruders but to also protect against extreme weather events, such as a direct tornado or hurricane strike.

 Is A Safe Room Worth Installing?

-If a decision is made that a safe room is worth installing, one should keep in mind that a safe room is a place to retreat to in an emergency that should end relatively quickly after authorities are contacted or after a storm has passed.
-A safe room does not necessarily need to include items necessary to survive for weeks.
+One should keep in mind that a safe room is a place to retreat to in an emergency that should end relatively quickly after authorities are contacted or after a storm has passed.
+It does not necessarily need to include items necessary to survive for weeks.
 It does not have to be an elaborate safe room or panic room, as depicted in Hollywood movies and on television.
 A reinforced interior closet with multiple communications outlets may be enough of a safe room for many circumstances.
 However, the sky is the limit when it comes to building a safe room that is adequate for to meet the safety needs of family or individual.
-Depending upon one’s risk category and the size of their home or business, they may find it necessary to build an elaborate safe room, or even more than one safe room.
-The key it to have in the safe room what you need in an emergency and to be ready to use it.
+Depending on one’s risk category and the size of their home or business, they may find it necessary to build an elaborate room or even more than one room.
+The key is to have in the room what you need in an emergency and to be ready to use it.

 Safe Room Poll